|

 - SDO

-- Selective Door Opening
+- Selective Door Opening (to allow trains to stop at short platforms)

 - Searchlight Signal